Israel pounds Lebanon, pressuring Hezbollah after killing its leader

 Hezbollah and Israel have been fighting in parallel with Israel's war in Gaza against Hamas since the Iran-backed Palestinian group's attack on Israel last Oct 7.

-Lebanon's health ministry said 33 people had been killed in Israeli strikes on Lebanon during Saturday, bringing the total toll since hostilities broke out on Oct 8 last year to more than 1,670, including 104 children.

-In Beirut, displaced families spent the night on the benches at Zaitunay Bay, a string of restaurants and cafes on Beirut's waterfront where private security usually shoos away any loiterers.

-On Sunday morning, families with nothing more than a duffle bag of clothes had rolled out mats to sleep on and poured tea for themselves.
+In Beirut, some displaced families spent the night on the benches at Zaitunay Bay, a string of restaurants and cafes on Beirut's waterfront.
+On Sunday morning, families with nothing more than a duffle bag of clothes had rolled out mats to sleep on and made tea for themselves.

 "You won't be able to destroy us, whatever you do, however much you bomb, however much you displace people - we will stay here.
 We won't leave.
 This is our country and we're staying," said Francoise Azori, a Beirut resident jogging through the area.

-The United Nations' World Food Programme said in a statement on Sunday it had launched an emergency operation to provide food for up to 1 million people affected by the conflict in Lebanon.
+They were among about one million Lebanese who have been forced to flee their homes by the past two weeks of strikes, according to the government.
+The United Nations' World Food Programme said on Sunday it had launched an emergency operation to provide food for those affected by the conflict.

 "BALANCE OF POWER"